-5.38 If ten to fifteen similar junctions were identified across the wider town - something that we feel is very viable to do a gradual 'creep' of improvement for pedestrians and tightening of tracks for vehicles would present a positive outcome with little or no loss of accessibility for essential vehicle users.
+5.39 If ten to fifteen similar junctions were identified across the wider town - something that we feel is very viable to do a gradual 'creep' of improvement for pedestrians and tightening of tracks for vehicles would present a positive outcome with little or no loss of accessibility for essential vehicle users.
+A 20mph zone could also be trialled in the area around the Town Square to improve safety.
 Across a town of Barnoldswick's scale such improvements could make a significant difference but in a phased manner as money becomes available.